 Beneficiaries Are Designated By The Owner

 The beneficiary is designated by the owner of the contract.
-Generally speaking the owner has great leeway to designate whomever they wish as beneficiary, so a beneficiaries have wide ranges of relationships to the insured.
+Generally speaking, the owner has great leeway to designate whomever they wish as beneficiary, so beneficiaries have wide ranges of relationships to the insured.
 The only requirement is that a beneficiary can only be named ifs an insurable interest exists, meaning the beneficiary needs to benefit from the existence of the insured, either emotionally or materially.

 Typical Relationship Of Beneficiaries To The Insured